pudly/schmopera-hugo/content/articles/manitoba-underground-opera-s-marriage-of-figaro.md

 Club 200 is a local, queer-friendly space that prides itself in being one of Canada's longest running gay bars.
 During the show, audience members sat at tables around the club, and food and drinks were served.
 The atmosphere was relaxed, inclusive, and accessible.
 The choice of venue held a certain degree of interest, as it was evident from listening to the various conversations at nearby tables that there were a great deal of "firsts"—many of them a direct result of being in an unapologetic 2SLGBTQIA+ space.
 Some audience members were experiencing gender-neutral washrooms for the first time, and others were asking questions about pronouns that they likely would not have asked otherwise.
 Paired with the audience members who had never been to an opera before, the air felt full of curiosity.

-Adam Da Ros' setting and interpretation fit effortlessly in with the intention of the show and its exceptional English translation.
-The show itself was	set	in	a	bar,

-with	the	Count	as	the	owner,	and	Figaro,	Susanna,	and	Cherubino	as	employees.
-This

-resonated	particularly	well	given	that	many	folks working	in	the	service	industry

-have—at	some	point—dealt	with	sexual	harassment	in	the	workplace	in	some

-capacity.
-Certain	phrases	like:	“after	all,	I	own	the	place”	from	the	Count,	or:	“I	do

-this	for	a	living…”	from	Susanna	are,	unfortunately,	attitudes	that	are	not

-uncommon	in	the	service	industry	even	today.
+Adam Da Ros' setting and interpretation fit in effortlessly with the intention of the show and its exceptional English translation.
+The show itself was set in a bar, with the Count as the owner, and Figaro, Susanna, and Cherubino as employees.
+This resonated particularly well, given that in some capacity, many folks working in the service industry have—at some point—dealt with sexual harassment in the workplace.
+Certain phrases like: "after all, I own the place" from the Count, or:	"I do this for a living…" from Susanna are, unfortunately, attitudes that are not uncommon in the service industry even today.

-Da	Ros’	use	of	the	space	delightfully	included	the	audience	as	the	performers

-mingled	with	tables	and	interacted	with	patrons	around	the	club.
-The	direction	and

-choices	were	clear	and	inclusive	in	all	senses,	with	mindfulness	to	the	hosts	and	staff

-at	Club	200,	while	still	bringing	the	audience	into	the	story	for	an	immersive
+Da Ros' use of the space delightfully included the audience as the performers mingled with tables and interacted with patrons around the club.
+The direction and choices were clear and inclusive in all senses, with mindfulness to the hosts and staff at Club 200, while still bringing the audience into the story for an immersive experience.

-experience.

-A	small	ensemble	consisting	of	violin,	bassoon,	and	piano,	led	by	conductor

-Diane	Speirs	filled	the	intimate	space	and	provided	support	for	the	singers.
-Speirs

-was	attentive	to	the	singers	and	kept	the	music	smooth	and	effortless.
-The	choice	to

-cast	Figaro	as	mezzo-soprano	Heather	Molly	paid	off	in	spades.
-Molly	was	engaging,

-genuine,	and	expressive.
-She	was	a	joy	to	watch,	and	the	stage	chemistry	between

-Molly	and	soprano	Chelsea	Kutyn	was	heartwarming	and	unapologetic.
+A small ensemble consisting of violin, bassoon, and piano, led by conductor Diane Speirs filled the intimate space and provided support for the singers.
+Speirs was attentive to the singers and kept the music smooth and effortless.
+The choice to cast Figaro as mezzo-soprano Heather Molly paid off in spades.
+Molly was engaging, genuine, and expressive.
+She was a joy to watch, and the stage chemistry between Molly and soprano Chelsea Kutyn was heartwarming and unapologetic.
 As	Susanna,

 Chelsea	Kutyn’s	voice	sparkled	with	warmth	and	sincerity.
 Kutyn	was	quick,	clever,